tek/splain/README.md

 ### built-in - Scala 2.13.6+

-Most features in splain 0.5.8 has been integrated into Scala 2.13.6 compiler through [this patch]().
+Most features in splain 0.5.8 has been integrated into Scala 2.13.6 compiler through [this patch](https://github.com/scala/scala/pull/7785).

 - Recommended if using Scala 2.13 and only splain 0.5.8 features.
 However, ...
 - **This integration is not 100%!** Configuration parameters have to be given new names to be compliant with the compiler standard.
-Some features are also discarded.
+Many features are also discarded.

 ### v1.x (current) - Scala 2.13.6+